| |

 laden, a man who openly despises Iran and Persian culture.
 Before the Taliban

-were ejected from power by the US following the tragedy of 9/11, Bin laden practically
+were ejected from power by the US following the tragedy of These attitudes ignore

 one very important fact: many of today's Arabs virulently oppose Arab